SerCom-KC/cartoon-network-schedule/next-showings.md

 06:15AM Ben 10 - Half-Sies
 06:30AM The Amazing World of Gumball - The Quest; The Spoon
 07:00AM Craig of the Creek - JPony
+07:15AM The Amazing World of Gumball - The Stories
+07:30AM The Amazing World of Gumball - The Boredom; The Guy
 08:00AM Craig of the Creek - Under the Overpass
 08:15AM Teen Titans Go! - The Cape
 08:30AM Teen Titans Go! - Shrimps and Prime Rib; Booby Trap House